PondiB/PondiB/README.md

 ### Hi buddy, I'm Brian Pondi : The GeoGeek.

 ### I'm a Geographer and a Software Engineer !
-A Geographer who does Computational Geography to solve various location-based challenges in our lives today.
+A Computational Geographer who tries to solve various location-based challenges in our lives today.
-I help organizations to integrate existing Geospatial capabilities into their applications.
 I continue to learn.
 - 🔭 I’m currently improving my knowledge in the Geo-Informatics Space.
-- 🌱 Looking forward onto Backend Engineer Roles (Java, Python, Golang, Scala).
-A bonus if it's spatial data intensive.
+- 🌱 Looking forward onto Software Engineer Roles (Java, Python, Golang).
+It needs to be spatial data intensive.
-- 🥅 Goals: Intergrating existing GIS capabilities to applications and solutions in various companies.
+- 🥅 Goals: Intergrating existing GIS capabilities to applications and solutions in our lives.

 ### Connect with me: